-Preclinical safety data revealed no special hazard for humans based on conventional studies of repeated dose toxicity, mutagenicity or carcinogenicity.
+Non-clinical safety data revealed no special hazard for humans based on conventional studies of repeated dose toxicity, mutagenicity or carcinogenicity beyond those addressed in section 4.4, 4.6, and 5.1 of the PI.

-Celecoxib at oral doses \geq 150 mg/kg/day (approximately 2-fold human exposure at 200 mg twice daily as measured by AUC0-24), caused an increased incidence of ventricular septal defects, a rare event, and fetal alterations, such as ribs fused, sternebrae fused and sternebrae misshapen when rabbits were treated throughout organogenesis.
-A dose-dependent increase in diaphragmatic hernias was observed when rats were given celecoxib at oral doses \geq 30 mg/kg/day (approximately 6-fold human exposure based on the AUC0-24 at 200 mg twice daily) throughout organogenesis.
+Celecoxib at oral doses $\geq$ 150 mg/kg/day (approximately 2-fold human exposure at 200 mg twice daily as measured by AUC0-24), caused an increased incidence of ventricular septal defects, a rare event, and foetal alterations, such as fused ribs, fused sternebrae and misshapen sternebrae when rabbits were treated throughout organogenesis.
+A dose- dependent increase in diaphragmatic hernias was observed when rats were given celecoxib at oral doses $\geq$ 30 mg/kg/day (approximately 6-fold human exposure based on the AUC0-24 at 200 mg twice daily) throughout organogenesis.
 These effects are expected following inhibition of prostaglandin synthesis.
-In rats, exposure to celecoxib during early embryonic development resulted in pre-implantation and post-implantation losses, and reduced embryo/fetal survival.
+In rats, exposure to celecoxib during early embryonic development resulted in pre-implantation and post-implantation losses, and reduced embryo/foetal survival.